 In this module, you will undertake an independent research project, supported by a supervisor from within the Department of Psychology.
 It provides students with an opportunity to carry out an in-depth advanced study in an area of forensic psychology.
 Students apply appropriate principles of empirical research, and present their study in the form of a written journal article.

 You will attend workshops, lectures and seminars and go on field trips, as well as working on research projects and group and individual assignments, including your independent research project.
 The course aims to improve your research and statistics skills as well as your knowledge of psychology, and you will have an extensive reading list.
+Full time students can expect to spend up to 40 hours a week with study preparation, independent study and contact/supervisory time, and part time students can expect to spend 20 hours a week.

 As well as your research report, you will be assessed through project reports, essays, reflective logbooks, other written assignments, and presentations.
 We will be looking, among other things, at your ability to look critically at research methods, ethics and practice, and material from different sources.
 You will receive regular feedback on your work.